morp1e/morp1e/README.md

 ## Red line

-I use AI every day.
-I still hate AI slop.
+use AI +5 hours per day . still hate AI slop.

 No fake expertise.
 No recycled insight.
 No polished paragraph hiding an empty idea.
 If I haven't thought about it, tested it, changed it, or put something of myself into it, it doesn't go here.